dahliaOS/website/README.md

 yarn dev
 ```

+In a browser, load the page [localhost:3000](http://localhost:3000) and you should now be able to test the website.
 Next.js' dev server has hot reloading so no need to restart the instance when it's running!

 ### Step 3.
 Build:

-After doing your contributions, test your changes by building the website:
+After making your changes, test your changes by building the website:

 ```
 yarn build